 - Lower heart rate and blood pressure

-- Less cortisol (stress hormone)
+- Lower cortisol (stress hormone)

 - More serotonin and dopamine (relaxation and well-being)